 A client has a right to discharge a lawyer at any time, with or without cause, subject to liability for payment for the lawyer’s services.
 Where future dispute about the withdrawal may be anticipated, it may be advisable to prepare a written statement reciting the circumstances.

 An appointed lawyer should advise a client seeking to discharge the appointed lawyer of the consequences of such an action, including the possibility that the client may be required to proceed pro se.

 If the client has severely diminished capacity, the client may lack the legal capacity to discharge the lawyer, and in any event the discharge may be seriously adverse to the client’s interests.
 The lawyer should make special effort to help the client consider the consequences and may take reasonably necessary protective action as provided in Rule 1.14.

 A lawyer may withdraw from representation in some circumstances.
 The lawyer has the option to withdraw if it can be accomplished without material adverse effect on the client’s interests.
 Withdrawal is also justified if the client persists in a course of action that the lawyer reasonably believes is criminal or fraudulent, for a lawyer is not required to be associated with such conduct even if the lawyer does not further it.
 Withdrawal is also permitted if the lawyer’s services were misused in the past even if that would materially prejudice the client.
 The lawyer may also withdraw where the client insists on taking action that the lawyer considers repugnant or with which the lawyer has a fundamental disagreement.

 A lawyer may withdraw if the client refuses to abide by the terms of an agreement relating to the representation, such as an agreement concerning fees or court costs or an agreement limiting the objectives of the representation.

 Assisting the Client upon Withdrawal

-Paragraph (e) preserves from DR 2-110(A)(4) detailed obligations that a lawyer has to make materials available to a former client.
+Paragraph (e) departs from the Model Rule by detailing the obligations that a lawyer has to make materials available to a client or former client.